Harness the power of art with creative strategies to foster students’ self-esteem and emotional resilience.

 Art is a powerful tool for communication, motivation, and healing.
-In this course, you will learn how to harness the power art yields with creative strategies designed for the art classroom while gaining an understanding of the field of art therapy and the role of the art therapist as compared to the role of the art educator.
-These strategies will help you to foster self-esteem and self-awareness, cultivate emotional resilience, and promote creative insight in yourself and your students.
+In this course, participants will gain an understanding of the field of art therapy and the role of the art therapist as compared to the role of the art educator.
+Participants will learn how to harness the power art yields with creative strategies designed for the art classroom.
+Such strategies will help the art educator foster self-esteem and self-awareness, cultivate emotional resilience, and promote creative insight in themselves and students.

 Access to AOEU’s online learning platform, Brightspace, to view the course content, submit assignments, and engage in discussion (provided)

 A Google Drive account (not provided by AOEU)

 All courses will now close at 11 PM Central time on the 27th of each month.Graduate Credits3 Graduate Credits

 Graduate Credit $1197.00

 Nov 7Jan 1

 Dec 5Jan 29

 Morningside Course Code